-On May 22, 2020, Evolving Systems entered into an amendment to the Stecker Employment Agreement (the "Stecker Employment Agreement Amendment").
-The Stecker Employment Agreement Amendment provides for the following: (i) Mr. Stecker shall be eligible for an annual incentive bonus ("Incentive Compensation") of 60% of his then current base salary as determined by Evolving Systems' Board of Directors in its sole discretion, provided that should Evolving Systems substantially achieve its base operating plan as adopted by Evolving Systems' Board of Directors, the annual incentive amount will be subject to a minimum of 15% of annual base compensation; (ii) the minimum bonus consideration of 15% will be earned if the average attainment relative to the Plan for Revenue and EBITDA approved by the Evolving Systems Board of Directors is at least 100%, subject to a minimum attainment in each of at least 95%; (iii) bonus amounts above the minimum will be determined at the sole discretion of Evolving Systems' Board of Directors; and (iv) Evolving Systems will pay annual Incentive Compensation at the time(s) determined by Evolving Systems, but in no event later than March 15 of the calendar year following the year in Mr. Stecker's right to the Incentive Compensation arises.
+On May 22, 2020, Symbolic Logic entered into an amendment to the Stecker Employment Agreement (the "Stecker Employment Agreement Amendment").
+The Stecker Employment Agreement Amendment provides for the following: (i) Mr. Stecker shall be eligible for an annual incentive bonus ("Incentive Compensation") of 60% of his then current base salary as determined by Symbolic Logic's Board of Directors in its sole discretion, provided that should Symbolic Logic substantially achieve its base operating plan as adopted by Symbolic Logic's Board of Directors, the annual incentive amount will be subject to a minimum of 15% of annual base compensation; (ii) the minimum bonus consideration of 15% will be earned if the average attainment relative to the Plan for Revenue and EBITDA approved by the Symbolic Logic Board of Directors is at least 100%, subject to a minimum attainment in each of at least 95%; (iii) bonus amounts above the minimum will be determined at the sole discretion of Symbolic Logic's Board of Directors; and (iv) Symbolic Logic will pay annual Incentive Compensation at the time(s) determined by Symbolic Logic, but in no event later than March 15 of the calendar year following the year in Mr. Stecker's right to the Incentive Compensation arises.

-During Evolving Systems' last three fiscal years and through the most recent practicable date prior to the filing of this Proxy Statement, Mr. Stecker's compensation from Evolving Systems was as follows: (i) fiscal year ending December 31, 2022 (through the Record Date): \$88,767 in salary, \$0 in non-equity incentive compensation, \$285,000 in restricted stock awards (fair value on grant date), and \$373,767 in total compensation; (ii) fiscal year ended December 31, 2021: \$300,000 in salary, \$505,000 in non-equity incentive compensation, \$0 in restricted stock awards (fair value on grant date), \$0 in stock option grants (fair value on grant date), and \$805,000 in total compensation; (iii) fiscal year ended December 31, 2020: \$300,000 in salary, \$45,000 in non-equity incentive compensation, \$0 in restricted stock awards (fair value on grant date), \$0 in stock option grants (fair value on grant date), and \$345,000 in total compensation; and (iv) fiscal year ended December 31, 2019: \$295,000 in salary, \$45,000 in non-equity compensation, \$0 in restricted stock awards (fair value on grant date), \$0 in stock option grants (fair value on grant date), \$60,000 in other compensation, and \$400,000 in total compensation.
-Evolving Systems also made retirement plan matching contributions on behalf of Mr. Stecker in the following amounts: (i) fiscal year ended December 31, 2022 (through the Record Date): \$2,663; (ii) fiscal year ended December 31, 2021: \$8,700; (iii) fiscal year ended December 31, 2020: \$10,350; and (iv) fiscal year ended December 31, 2019: \$0.
-Additional information regarding Mr. Stecker's compensation from Evolving Systems is contained in Evolving Systems' Proxy Statement Filings on Schedule 14A as filed with the SEC on April 30, 2021, April 29, 2020, and April 30, 2019, and the disclosures contained therein with respect to Mr. Stecker's compensation arrangements with Evolving Systems are incorporated by reference herein.
+During Symbolic Logic's last three fiscal years and through the most recent practicable date prior to the filing of this Proxy Statement, Mr. Stecker's compensation from Symbolic Logic was as follows: (i) fiscal year ending December 31, 2022 (through the most recent practicable date prior to the filing of this Proxy Statement): \$150,000 in salary, \$0 in non-equity incentive compensation, \$285,000 in restricted stock awards (fair value on grant date), \$0 in stock option grants (fair value on grant date), and \$585,000 in total compensation; (ii) fiscal year ended December 31, 2021: \$300,000 in salary, \$505,000 in non-equity incentive compensation, \$0 in restricted stock awards (fair value on grant date), \$0 in stock option grants (fair value on grant date), and \$805,000 in total compensation; (iii) fiscal year ended December 31, 2020: \$300,000 in salary, \$45,000 in non-equity incentive compensation, \$0 in restricted stock awards (fair value on grant date), \$0 in stock option grants (fair value on grant date), and \$345,000 in total compensation; and (iv) fiscal year ended December 31, 2019: \$295,000 in salary, \$45,000 in non-equity compensation, \$0 in restricted stock awards (fair value on grant date), \$0 in stock option grants (fair value on grant date), \$0 in stock option grants (fair value on grant date), \$0 in stock option grants (fair value on grant date), \$0 in stock option grants (fair value on grant date), \$0 in other compensation, \$0 in restricted stock awards (fair value on grant date), \$0 in stock option grants (fair value on grant date), \$0 in other compensation, \$0 in restricted stock awards (fair value on grant date), \$0 in stock option grants (fair value on grant date), \$0 in other compensation, \$0 in restricted stock awards (fair value on grant date), \$0 in stock option grants (fair value on grant date), \$0 in other compensation, \$0 in restricted stock awards (fair value on grant date), \$0 in stock option grants (fair value on grant date), \$0 in stock option grants (fair value on grant date), \$0 in